marph91/jimmy/docs/formats/facebook.md

 The import was tested with many messages (450 MB, >50000 messages) and only a few posts (~20 posts).
 The import may be not robust enough yet.

-- Shared posts are not imported.
+- Shared posts are not converted.
-- Profile images, stories and shorts are not imported.
+- Profile images, stories and shorts are not converted.
-- Group chats are not imported, since Facebook creates a new file everytime a person joins or leaves.
+- Group chats are not converted, since Facebook creates a new file everytime a person joins or leaves.
 It's not possible to merge them by ID.